Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts

 After prefix $ab;cd;ac;ad$ we have three experts $a$, $c$ and $d$.
-In the fifth call $bc$ agent $b$ becomes an expert (similarly to Example \ref{lemma.fiets}), and as usual $b$ and $c$ learn about each other that they are experts.
+In the fifth call $bc$ agent $b$ becomes an expert, and as usual $b$ and $c$ learn about each other that they are experts.
 In addition, and somewhat surprisingly, $c$ also learns in that call that $d$ is an expert.
 This is due to synchrony and can be checked as follows: $c$ knows that between the third call $ac$ and the fifth call $bc$ there must have been a call which must have between between $a$ and $d$ or between $a$ and $b$.
 But in the fifth call $bc$ agent $b$ only knows the secrets of $a$ and $b$, hence this fourth call did not involve $b$.
 Therefore, it must have involved $d$, which implies that $d$ is an expert.
 (See Table~\ref{tab:sevenCalls}).